Meg Burton Cahill

-Margaret J. Burton Cahill (born March 8, 1954) is an American Democratic politician.
+Margaret J. Burton Cahill (born March 8, 1954) is an American Democratic politician from Tempe, Arizona.
 She has served as Arizona State Senator for District 17 until 2011.
 Earlier she was a member of the Arizona House of Representatives from 2000 through 2006.

 Cahill is currently running for Justice of the Peace in the University Lakes Justice Precinct.

+She is the former spouse of the late Dennis Cahill, who served for over a decade on the Tempe City Council.